UoB-COMSM0166/2025-group-12/Prototype Idea 1 and 2.md

     - **event cards:** randomly triggered opportunities or challenges.
     - **ecological cards:** attract wildlife and improve the environment, such as “bee pollination”, “bird nesting”.

 In our prototype idea, “Green Renaissance” is not only a strategic management game but also an immersive experience that integrates ecological education.
 The game emphasizes the dynamic balance of ecosystems while incorporating card mechanics to enhance playability.
-We aim to design this game in the form of a turn-based strategy game, which provides spaces that make playerㄋ consider which strategy they desire.
+We aim to design this game in the form of a turn-based strategy game, which provides spaces that make player consider which strategy they desire.
 Through proper planning, players can understand the complexity and importance of ecosystems.

 ![Video: Paper Prototype Idea 1](week3/Prototype%20Idea%201.mp4)